 The other issue that truly puts your skin at risk is the inclusion of lavender oil.
 Research indicates that components of lavender, specifically linalool, can be cytotoxic, which means that topical application causes skin-cell death (Source: Cell Proliferation, June 2004, pages 221–229).
 Lavender leaves contain camphor, which is a known skin irritant.
 Because the fragrance constituents in lavender oil oxidize when exposed to air, lavender oil is a pro-oxidant, and this enhanced oxidation increases its irritancy on skin (Source: Contact Dermatitis, September 2008, pages 143–150).
 Lavender oil is the most potent form, and even small amounts of it (0.25% or less) are problematic.
 It is a must to avoid in skin-care products, but is fine as an aromatherapy agent for inhalation or relaxation (Sources: Psychiatry Research, February 2007, pages 89–96; and www.naturaldatabase.com).

-In the end, we know it’s hard to believe, but the truth is you don’t need a separate eye cream.
+In the end, we know it’s hard to believe, but the truth is, most eye creams aren't necessary.
 If you’re using a well formulated facial moisturizer and/or serum that’s loaded with anti-aging ingredients, these can and should be used around the eye area, too—no need for a separate product.

 Hydrate the eye area with this moisturizing cream that diminishes the appearance of fine lines and wrinkles.
 Powered by our ActiveSoil Complex, this formula revitalizes skin and boosts moisture leaving the delicate eye area looking revived, refreshed and luminous.